intro2ddsp/intro2ddsp.github.io/synths/harmonic_results.md

 ## Challenges: Complex non-harmonic sounds

-Our harmonic synthesizer worked surprisingly well on this drum sound given the increase in modelling complexity.
+Our harmonic synthesizer worked surprisingly well on this drum sound given the increase in complexity!
 Although, we can hear clearly that there is significant distortion in the results.
 Along with the challenges previously mentioned (i.e., transients, noise, room reverb), we also have to contend with non-harmonic partials in drum sounds.
 So, it is not surprising that our harmonic synthesizer failed to model this sound!